 The school governors are all members of the local community.
-Our chairman, Tony Phillips, is a former pupil, and several other members of the governing body are parents or grandparents of children in the school.
+Our chairman, Mark Bevan is a former pupil, and several other members of the governing body are parents or grandparents of children in the school.
 We share a common aim to see the school and its pupils thrive.

 Governors have a number of statutory responsibilities, such as monitoring and overseeing standards, health and safety and matters relating to safeguarding and child welfare.
 In addition, the governors are responsible for appointing key members of staff, including the head teacher and deputy head teacher, and have overall responsibility for managing the school’s budget.
 Full Governing Body meetings are held twice each term, but committees with specific responsibilities also meet on a regular basis.